Privacy and Digital Rights in the Time of COVID-19; Apps & Beyond

 Programme Lead at Global Partners Digital

-Sheetal Kumar is a Programme Lead at Global Partners Digital, focusing on internet governance and digital rights.
+Sheetal Kumar is a Programme Lead at Global Partners Digital.

 Sue Daley